 Complications of trichomoniasis are rare, although some women with the infection may be at an increased risk of further problems.

-If you're infected with trichomoniasis while you're pregnant, the infection may cause your baby to be either:
+If you're infected with trichomoniasis while you're pregnant, the infection may cause your baby to:

-- born prematurely (before the 37th week of pregnancy)
+- be born prematurely (before the 37th week of pregnancy)

 - have a low birth weight